top of page

 Our response

-In partnership with Offre Joie, we are supporting the coordination of the emergency response, the identification of priority needs, and the mobilization of resources to provide direct assistance to affected people.
+In partnership with Offre Joie, Boderless, and other local initiatives, we are supporting the coordination of the emergency response through the identification of priority needs, resource mobilization, and the distribution of essential items to people sheltered in emergency facilities.

 In partnership with the Saifi Institute for Arabic Language and FULIBAN, the Lebanese Foundation of Minas Gerais, donations and volunteers are being organized in a structured and well-coordinated manner, aligned with the humanitarian principles of humanity, impartiality, and protection.